 Hello

-Ytrium works on new ways for the media, and creativity more broadly, to be more successful on the internet and make money.
+Ytrium works on new ways for the media to be more successful on the internet and make money.
 In particular we are focused on generating non-advertising revenues for digital media.

 It was set up by Dominic Young in 2011 to help media businesses do better and change their future.